mixpanel/docs/pages/docs/features/custom-events.md

 1. Expand the Event dropdown in either an Insights, Funnels, Retention, or Formulas report.
 2. Select **Create Custom**.
-3. Select the events and properties you’d like to include.
+3. Select the events and properties you'd like to include.
 4. Name your custom event, and click **Save**.

 ## Edit and Delete Custom Events